ChaseDurand/Pool-Pi/docs/PROTOCOL_NOTES.md

 ## Aqualogic to Controller
 The Aqualogic board acts as a master unit providing a heartbeat/keep alive packet, screen updates, and LED updates.

 A keep alive frame is sent every 100ms with a frame type of x01x01 and zero data bytes.
 If any serial device has a message to send, it must respond immediately after the keep alive frame.
-OEM devices begin responding 0.5ms after the end of the keep alive frame.
+OEM controllers and display devices begin responding 0.5ms after the end of the keep alive frame.
+The aqualogic sends any other commands 40ms after the end of the keep alive packet.

 Keep alive frame: x10x02x01x01x00x14x10x03

 Screen updates have the frame type x01x03.
 Different devices have different screen sizes (2 by 16 instead of 2 by 20).
 I do not know if different display packets are sent, or if the local displays parse frames differently to accomodate different screen sizes.
 There might be a handshake between the Aqualogic and any connected devices on startup to communicate screen size and software versions (which could also explain Communication Err 1).
+A NULL x00 is inserted after the display bytes.

 Blinking characters are used to indicate selections on menus and time.
 To indicated blinking, the highest bit (1<<7) is set as 1 on a per character basis.
 The colon : always appears as blinking (xBA instead of x3A).